nui-ai/mediapipe/BUILDING.md

     python3.12 -m venv .venv
     source .venv/bin/activate
     ```
-2. run pip to build and install the python package providing python api to the mediapipe C++ core. <br>
+2. run the below `pip` command to both build a python package providing python api to the mediapipe C++ core as a python package, and to install that package to the currently active python environment. <br>
-   + `setup.py`, which is triggered to run by the below `pip` command, runs with PEP 517 isolation invokes bazel to build all C++ bazel build targets required for our pipeline.
+   + `setup.py`, which is triggered to run by the below `pip` command, runs with PEP 517 isolation,
+   + it invokes bazel to build all required C++ bazel build targets before building the resulting python package.
+   + it may or may not reuse the bazel cache from the previous step (need to double-check that) despite its pip build isolation.
-   + it not builds all required C++ targets, plus the python bindings and cumbersome fiddles that `setup.py` does for building the mediapipe python package and installing it to the current python environment. it is able to install it to the active python venv thanks to exporting the below environment variable prior to issuing the pip command. without the export preceding the below
-   + `pip install` command, mediapipe will fail to import in the active python venv.
+   + it builds all required C++ targets, plus the python bindings and cumbersome fiddles that `setup.py` does for building the mediapipe python package and installing it to the current python environment. it is able to install it to the active python venv thanks to exporting the below environment variable prior to issuing the pip command. without the export preceding the below `pip install` command, mediapipe will fail to import in the active python environment.
-   + without the preceding export of the python environment variable, you are installing the built package to an arbitrary location (which may in edge cases also degrade the bazel building outside of the python use case).
+   + to reiterate: without the preceding export of the python environment variable, you are installing the built package to an arbitrary location (which may in edge cases also degrade the bazel building outside of the python use case).
-   + running the python package build and install, run after activating the project's python venv:
+   + to build and install the python package, run after activating your project's python venv:
        ```bash
        export MEDIAPIPE_PYTHON_BIN=$(which python)
-       pip install .
+       pip install . -v
        ```
-   + for a verbose output which includes for example the _bazel commands being invoked by `setup.py`_, add `-v` to the pip command as otherwise due to pip's build isolation stdout is swallowed unless pip fails entirely.
+   + without `-v` stdout is swallowed unless pip fails entirely.

 3. verbose bazel analysis logs created when running under this pip command become available at `/tmp/bazel.explain`, they explain some of bazel's caching decisions.

-5. python test which should complete with exit code 0, it doesn't show any fancy results but only records the pipeline's output per input to a protobuf file:
+5. run the python verification main which should complete with exit code 0, it doesn't show any fancy results but only records the pipeline's output per input to a protobuf file:
     ```bash
     python3 -P hand_tracking_pipeline_run.py
     ```

-This accomplishes building and running the mediapipe hand tracking pipeline from python.
+This concludes building and running the hand tracking from python.

 # Build Verification Flow ― Full